amandamartin-dev/velo-tensorflow/README.md

 # Updated
-This code was recently revisited and updated for use with Wix Studio.
+This code was recently revisited and updated for use web,js files and is compatible with Classic Wix or Wix Studio.
 This code may require additional dependencies to work beyond /tfjs and /toxicity.
 Start with those two packages as reccomended by tensorflow.
 This demo was completed with the following dependencies installed on Wix Studio.